-Greenberg’s Toy and Train Show in Upper Marlboro, Maryland on February 9 and 10, 2002
+Greenberg’s Toy and Train Show in Upper Marlboro, Maryland on February 9–10, 2002

 Locomotives and rolling stock